jehutting/omxplayer-player/README.md

 The GPIO support is done with python module 'RPi.GPIO'.

-With the following commands you can use the Raspbian Jessie GPIOs without the need to be root (superuser):
+With the following commands you can use the Raspbian Jessie GPIOs without the need to be root (superuser):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;sudo groupadd gpio<br>
 &nbsp;&nbsp;&nbsp;&nbsp;sudo usermod -aG gpio USERNAME<br>
 &nbsp;&nbsp;&nbsp;&nbsp;sudo reboot<br>

-### HARDWARE
+### Hardware

 Currently there are 3 buttons and 1 led hardwired.